 Reckless driving charges can frequently accompany citations for other less serious traffic violations.
 This is because Washington law defines the crime very broadly: operating a motor vehicle with willful or wanton disregard for the safety of persons or property.
-This allows numerous types of conduct to be shoehorned into the legal definition of reckless driving:
+These activities fit into the legal definition of reckless driving:

 Aggressively changing lanes